PTAB

 - Core Argument for this Ground:

-- Prior Art Mapping: This ground built upon the combination of Mendez and Jain from Ground 1, which established the core system of synchronizing bookmarks and providing combined search results.
-Claim 20 adds the requirement to "display... an indication of modification of bookmark information" on a second client device after a change is made on a first.
-Petitioner argued that while Mendez discloses the result of synchronization (i.e., the modified bookmark appearing on the second device), it does not explicitly teach a separate indication of that change.
-Nakagawa was introduced to teach this missing element.
-Nakagawa describes a similar file synchronization system where, after data is updated on a client device from a server, the system can notify the user of the update via a "display," an "icon," or other notification.
+- Prior Art Mapping: Petitioner established the base combination of Mendez and Jain as teaching the system for synchronizing and searching bookmarks recited in the underlying claims.
+Claim 20 further required displaying "an indication of modification of bookmark information" on a second client device after a change was synchronized.
+While the Mendez/Jain system resulted in the modified bookmark appearing on the second device, it did not explicitly teach a separate indication that a modification occurred.
+Petitioner argued Nakagawa taught this feature.
+Nakagawa described a data synchronization system (including for bookmarks) that expressly notified the user of an update via a "display," an "icon," or other notification, drawing the user's attention to the newly synchronized data.

 4. Key Claim Construction Positions